Table of contents

 “I have never let my schooling interfere with my education.” – Mark Twain

-Lily and Darrell will take care of his education (home-schooling) and this new adventure will take care of the schooling…for all of us.
+Lily and Darrell will take care of his education (home-schooling) and this new adventure will take care of the schooling (road-schooling)…for all of us.

 What kind of RV is this?

-We wanted a more rugged RV than the standard model you see in your neighbor’s driveway.
+We wanted a more rugged RV than the standard model we see in our neighbor’s driveway.
 So we settled on a really comfortable camper box mounted to a surplus U.S. Army truck.
 Since we’re living in this thing we decided we needed to take more stuff and are adding a modified surplus U.S. Army trailer.

 The main goal is to be able to go off-grid, over rough roads, without the thing rattling apart.
-This vehicle is designed to traverse punishing terrain.
+This vehicle is designed to survive punishing terrain.

 How much does it cost?